GSA/automate.fedramp.gov/content/documentation/general-concepts/3-fedramp-extensions-and-accepted-values.md

 ---
 # FedRAMP Extensions and Accepted Values

-NIST designed the core OSCAL syntax to meet model cybersecurity information that is common to any organization and compliance framework.
+NIST designed the core OSCAL syntax to model cybersecurity information that is common to any organization and compliance framework.
 They recognized that each framework and organization may have unique needs.
 Instead of trying to provide a language that meets each of those